GoogleCloudPlatform/gke-networking-recipes/cluster-setup.md

       --release-channel rapid
 ```

 ## Multi-cluster environment basic

 The multi-cluster examples use the following GKE setup for deploying the manifests.
-If you've already created `gke-1` in the [single-cluster section](#), you can reuse that cluster.
+If you've already created `gke-1` in the [single Cluster Section](#single-cluster-environment), you can reuse that cluster.

 1. Deploy two GKE clusters within your Google Cloud project.